jsbin/learn/public/blog/heartbleed.md

 And importantly, what **you'll** need to (or I'm suggesting you) do:

 * Change your password
-* Log out and log back in again
+* Log out and log back in again (to clear your session based on the old SSL certificate)
 * Read up and share what you learn about Heartbleed

 Some good resources I've found are: